-Only once, even if they did not receive a response - This option makes the Feedback Widget visible for the visitor only once.
+Only once, even if they did not submit a response - This option makes the Feedback Widget visible for the visitor only once.
 This is the default option.

-Over and over, even if they submit a response - This option allows you to show the same Feedback Widget multiple times to the same user if they fit the targeting parameters you had defined.
+Everything, even if they have submitted a response - This option allows you to show the same Feedback Widget multiple times to the same user if they fit the targeting parameters you had defined.

 Tips to create a good website Survey